audreyper/audreyper/README.md

 Web Developer based in Montreal.

-I am teaching myself to code.
-I am teaching myself to code.
-I'm working on various projects to build my skills, so feel free comment on my repositories!
+I'm teaching myself to code.
+I'm working on various projects to build my skills, so feel free to comment on my repositories!

+### I use ...

+ 🔹Javascript

+ 🔹HTML

+ 🔹CSS

 ### 🌎 I love connecting with new people so if you want to reach out, I'll be happy to meet you! :)